 Luckily, there are plenty of snappy ways to enable the flashlight faster on your Android phone – from shaking your phone to voice activation – and we’ve gathered them for you here.

 Add Flashlight to Quick Settings

 On many phones, the Flashlight icon is in the menu when you swipe down from the top of your screen one time.
 If it’s not, then swipe down again to see all the quick-launch icons, and press the pen icon beneath them.

 From here, you can hold and drag the Flashlight icon to a place in the icons list where it’ll appear among your default notifications.

 On certain phones, like the Galaxy series, you can even adjust the brightness of your built-in flashlight.
-To do this on a Galaxy phone, pull down the Quick Settings menu so you see the flashlight icon, then instead of tapping the actual icon, tap the text beneath it that says “Flashlight.”
+To do this on a Galaxy phone, pull down the Quick Settings menu so that you see the Flashlight icon, then instead of tapping the actual icon, tap the text beneath it that says “Flashlight.”

 This will take you to a secret menu where you can adjust the brightness of the flashlight when you turn it on.
 Make your adjustments, click “Done,” and you’re good to go.